eigentaylor/eigentaylor.github.io/_posts/2026-01-25-consistentcardinal.md

 If a system can point to the data it collected and show that no other candidate, besides the declared victor, has a claim that they were swindled out of victory by the system, then that builds trust.
 Approval Voting is uniquely positioned to provide that guarantee in a cardinal voting system.
 In fact, plurality voting and even Condorcet methods, designed precisely to be BCC, fail this to some extent:

 - In a Condorcet method, it's possible that the Condorcet winner is not the plurality (first-choice) winner, so the plurality winner could argue that they should have won, since they had the most intense support.
-There can also not be a Condorcet winner at all, leading to ambiguity and distrust in the particular cycle-breaking method used.
+There can be no Condorcet winner at all, leading to ambiguity and distrust in the particular cycle-breaking method used.
 - In a plurality system, it's commonplace for a third-party candidate to have far more votes than the difference between the two main candidates.
 This give the runner-up a claim that they were robbed of victory by the spoiler effect.
 - Any non-Condorcet ranked method is trivially not BCC, leading to trust-destroying elections like Alaska 2022 and Burlington 2009.